Katze rollt auf Boden. Wann kommt Tier in Pubertät: Symptome, typische Pubertätsprobleme

 Myths:

-• “Puberty only occurs in humans.” – False!
-Animals also experience this phase.
+• "Puberty only happens in humans." – Wrong!
+Animals also go through this phase.

-• “Cats become aggressive during puberty.” – Not all cats display aggressive behavior.
+• "Cats become aggressive during puberty." – Not all cats exhibit aggressive behavior.

 Facts: